daattali/beautiful-jekyll/_posts/2023-07-08-contact-us.md

 ---
 layout: post
-title: Contact us
+title: Contact Us
 subtitle: We're friendly and approachable
 share-img: /assets/img/path.jpg
 ---

-Reach us by phone, email or via our website contact form.
+Reach us by phone, email or fill in our website contact form.

 We're not on Facebook or other Social Media.